 About a week ago my wife said she had been talking to a friend of her’s and that the two of them had decided to go a week off of dairy.
 They wanted to know if I would join them.

 She had some printed pages that touted all the health benefits, but without a moments hesitation I agreed to join them.

-I grabbed the best dairy free cookbook I could find (I love this book) and I was ready to begin.
+I grabbed the best dairy free cookbook I could find (it is Super Cheap) and I was ready to begin.
 Of course I ate a good deal of dairy on the weekend leading up to the Monday we began the 7 days of no dairy.

 I wondered how great would I feel after a week of no dairy?
 Or perhaps nothing would seem different and 8 days later I would be enjoying a piece of cheese.